Tips for Running Your Startup:

 23% of startup owners fail to build a profitable business because they don’t have like-minded teammates.
 It’s obvious.
 You can’t create the next Google or Apple all alone.
 Thus, don’t hesitate to dedicate time and resources to find, hire, and train committed workers.
 And then keep them happy and motivated.

 It’s important to find people who really love your business concept.
 For instance, if you’re building a blockchain-based cryptocurrency trading system, you’d like to team up with tech geeks, experienced traders, and cryptocurrency enthusiasts.
+You can find a bitcoin trader review on CryptoEvent and figure out the process and how it works.
 Building a team to work for a charity organization, you should look for altruistic people who have enough spare time.

 2- Focus on Customers: